 How can I get involved in the redevelopment of 246 Prairie Ave?

-The City is launching a community engagement process this fall to inform the redevelopment of the property, which will include three community design workshops at Davey Lopes Recreation Center from 6 to 8pm on October 24th, November 12th, and December 10th.
+The City is leading a community engagement process to inform the redevelopment of the property, which will include community design workshops.
+See details above.
 The goal of these events will be to gather input from local residents and discuss the needs and priorities of the Southside community.
 Please share this information with your neighbors and attend the workshop events.

 Who is working at the former Urban League property?

-The Providence Redevelopment Agency (PRA) has hired Pasquazzi Bros., Inc. to remove hazardous materials from 246 Prairie Avenue in preparation for building demolition.
-This is scheduled to begin September 26.
-DigSafe has been on-site marking locations of underground utilities.
+The Providence Redevelopment Agency (PRA) has hired Pasquazzi Bros., Inc. to remove hazardous materials from 246 Prairie Avenue and demolish the building, a process that began in Fall 2024.

 Who owns the building?